kumarshantanu/espejito/README.md

 The measure calls can be spread across several namespaces.
 Make sure that the layer-name is unique for every measurement point.

+## Caveats

+This library assumes linear code path.
+If your code has branches, you have to put a `report` at every branch.

 ## License

 Copyright © 2015 Shantanu Kumar (kumar.shantanu@gmail.com, shantanu.kumar@concur.com)